felias-fogg/SoftI2CMaster/README.md

 There are a few other constants that you can define in order to control the behavior of the library.
 You have to specify them before the <code>include</code> statement so that they can take effect.
-Note that this different from the usual form of libraries!
+Note that this is different from the usual form of using libraries!
 This library is always compiled with your sketch and therefore the <code>defines</code>
 need to be specfied before the inclusion of the library!